Fractures & Dislocations

 To remedy these symptoms and repair the damage, we offer a variety of surgical and nonsurgical options.
 We also offer on-site digital X-rays and physical rehabilitation, giving you a full continuum of orthopaedic care.

-To schedule an appointment with one of our orthopaedic surgeons in North Canton, Ohio, call (330) 305-0838 or use the online appointment request form on this page.
+To schedule an appointment with one of our orthopaedic surgeons, call (844) 469-2663 or request an appointment online.

 News, tips and resources.